GET THE FREE EBOOK, GREAT TREAT IDEAS.

 Teach Your Dog to Settle by Growing Calmness – Part 2

-Last month you were introduced to the concept of a ‘ladder of responsibility’.
+In last month's post, you were introduced to the concept of a ‘ladder of responsibility’.
 The ladder of responsibility is a way for you to think about how much responsibility you are putting on your dog and whether they can access the emotion of calmness with the amount of responsibility given to them.

 In today’s post, you will learn how to deal with setbacks, how to tell if your dog is improving, and watch the concept in action with Piper.